slothfulxtx/cxtrack3d/README.md

   ```
 ### Waymo Open Dataset

 * We follow the benchmark created by [LiDAR-SOT](https://github.com/TuSimple/LiDAR_SOT) based on the waymo open dataset.
-You can download and process the waymo dataset as guided by [their code](https://github.com/TuSimple/LiDAR_SOT), and use our code to test model performance on this benchmark.
+You can download and process the waymo dataset as guided by [LiDAR_SOT](https://github.com/TuSimple/LiDAR_SOT), and use our code to test model performance on this benchmark.
-* The benchmark they built have many things that we don't use, but the following processing results are necessary:
+* The following processing results are necessary
 ```
 [waymo_sot]
     [benchmark]